harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 Point to note: Containers in a default bridge network cannot discover each other through their hostnames, only through their IP address.

 This is exactly what happened in our case.
 Although our node app was trying to connect to the correct host: `redis:6379`, our container `my-service` doesn't actually recognise the hostname `redis` .
-It only recognises the `redis` container it by it's IP address.
+It only recognises the `redis` container by it's IP address.
 So we need to give this information regarding the container `redis`'s hostname to our container `my-service`.

 So how do we do that?
 Answer: by using `--link` flag in the `docker run` command.
 This flag is used to *link* the containers together through their names so that they can recognize each other.